 Just a short distance from Sycamore Avenue, you’ll find Heimat, a spacious and exclusive fitness club that operates on a membership basis.
 Think of it as a combination of Soho House and Equinox.
 Spanning an impressive 75,000 square feet across five floors, this “private community” offers a wide range of amenities.
 You’ll find a luxurious spa, a juice bar, a co-working area, a rooftop pool, and a health-focused restaurant called Mother Tongue.
 GQ magazine even dubbed it the “world’s most extravagant gym,” and it’s not hard to see why.

 The design of Heimat was a collaboration between Germany-based studio INCO and Martin Brudnizki Design Studio.
 What’s truly surprising is how different it looks from a typical gym.
 The bamboo herringbone floors, painted murals, and abundant plants in the cardio room give it the ambiance of a five-star resort.
-The shared workspace exudes an eclectic Moroccan vibe, while the changing rooms are undeniably glamorous, adorned with marble finishes.
+The shared workspace exudes an eclectic Moroccan vibe, while the changing rooms are undeniably glamorous, and adorned with marble finishes.
 It’s a fitness haven that combines opulence with functionality, providing a unique and lavish experience for its members.